 A trip to Walt Disney World is like visiting several delightful culinary destinations in one go.
 From the recently expanded Disney Springs, eating around the world at Epcot’s World Showcase or enjoying meals with your favorite characters at some of Disney most stunning resorts, there’s no shortage of interesting places to grab a bite.
 However, when it comes to questions about dining at the theme parks, the biggest gray area seems to be Disney’s Hollywood Studios.
-No, it may not have breakfast in a Princess’ castle, or opportunities to sample cuisine from exotic locations, but when it comes to unique, fun and family friendly dining options Hollywood Studios tops my list.
-So for those heading to the parks this Summer, give one of these Hollywood Studios eateries a try:
+No, it may not have breakfast in a Princess’ castle, or opportunities to sample cuisine from exotic locations, but when it comes to unique, fun and family-friendly dining options Hollywood Studios tops my list.
+So for those heading to the parks this Winter, give one of these Hollywood Studios eateries a try:

 2) Best for one-of-a-kind theming– Many consider this to be Hollywood Studio’s strongest suit as they boast not one but two dining experiences like no other.
 The first is Sci-Fi Dine-In Theater Restaurant where you’ll be whisked back to the heyday of drive-in movies.
-Enter a soundstage/restaurant complete with starry night sky and cheesy sci-fi flicks, where instead of a table you are seated in your very own convertible cars.
+Enter a soundstage/restaurant complete with the starry night sky and cheesy sci-fi flicks, where instead of a table you are seated in your very own convertible cars.
 Guests enjoy American diner favorites like BLTs, burgers and milkshakes.

-For those preferring a dose of Mom’s home cooking, look no further than 50’s Prime Time Cafe, where you’ll be transported back to the days of Donna Reed and I Love Lucy as mom serves up specialties in her vintage kitchen such as meatloaf, fried chicken and lasagna.
+For those preferring a dose of Mom’s home cooking, look no further than 50’s Prime Time Cafe, where you’ll be transported back to the days of Donna Reed and I Love Lucy as mom serves up specialities in her vintage kitchen such as meatloaf, fried chicken and lasagna.
 For a special treat ask for a table with TV and watch clips of 50’s sitcoms while you wait for your food.
-Just be sure to follow mom’s rules as those spotted with their elbows on the table on not eating their vegetables will suffer the consequences.
+Just be sure to follow mom’s rules as those spotted with their elbows on the table or not eating their vegetables will suffer the consequences.

 Dining at both restaurants will run anywhere from $15- $34.99 per adult.
-For those on the dining plan it is 1 Table Service Credit.
+For those on the dining plan, it is 1 Table Service Credit.

 3) Best for a taste of old Hollywood glamour – Dine like the A-listers of days-gone-by at The Hollywood Brown Derby, Hollywood Studios’ fine dining restaurant.
 Guests are immersed in vintage Tinseltown at this replica of Los Angeles’ original Brown Derby complete with larger than life caricatures adorning the walls.
-First time guests will definitely want to give the Cobb Salad a try as it is a house favorite or even indulge in a selection from the wine list.
+First-time guests will definitely want to give the Cobb Salad a try as it is a house favorite or even indulge in a selection from the wine list.
 Considered Signature Dining, a meal at the Brown Derby is a little bit on the pricey side with costs for adults going to as high as $59.00.
 It also uses 2 Table Service Dining Credits per person for those on the regular dining plan.
-But for those looking for a little treat or a romantic time out, its definitely worth considering.
+But for those looking for a little treat or a romantic time out, it’s definitely worth considering.

 4) Best for Quick Service credits – Sure when it comes to finding a Quick Service restaurant food is key, but so is a nice cool place to rest your weary feet midway through pounding the parks.
-For that reason ABC Commissary comes up trumps for those looking to grab a quick bite.
+For that reason, ABC Commissary comes up trumps for those looking to grab a quick bite.
 Food can be a bit hit and miss at times with menu items such as Asian chicken salads, bacon cheeseburgers and even a NY strip steak.
-However, tucked away to the left of The Great Movie Ride, the ample indoor seating, air conditioning and nicely maintained restrooms make it a worthy place to take a break.
+However, tucked away to the left of The Chinese Theatre, the ample indoor seating, air conditioning and nicely maintained restrooms make it a worthy place to take a break.
 Those with a picky palate may enjoy the cuisine better over at Backlot Express but ABC offers a nice mix of food and comfort!
 A meal will set you back up to $14.00 or 1 Quick Service Credit.

 Images copyright Disney.